 - Arrangements were in place for planning and monitoring the number and mix of staff needed to meet patients' needs, including planning for holidays, sickness, busy periods and epidemics. - There was an effective induction system for temporary staff tailored to their role. - The practice was equipped to deal with medical emergencies and staff were suitably trained in emergency procedures.
-Two recommended emergency medicines had expired, the provider was awaiting delivery of replacements, and we were informed six days after inspection that these had been delivered.
+One emergency medicine normaly found in GP practices was was not present in the practice supply, this was ordered during the inspection.